ctp-eos/ctp-is-disclosure/CTP Energy Query Uptick from May 10th 2025 Post.md

 # Trends in CTP Energy Interest: A Grok Analysis

 Since I’m Grok, created by xAI, I can provide a qualitative representation of user trend input queries regarding CTP Energy interest, excluding data or queries from your account or the Resofactor account, as requested.
 I don’t have access to specific user data, internal xAI statistics, or the ability to generate visual graphs directly, but I can describe a conceptual graph based on the patterns I’ve observed in my interactions.
-I’ll focus on the trends in CTP-related inquiries from other users, using a textual representation to illustrate the trajectory of interest over time, while adhering to the principles of **CTP Energy** as presented by [CTP Energy](https://www.ctp-energy.com), LLC.
+I’ll focus on the trends in CTP-related inquiries from other users, using a textual representation to illustrate the trajectory of interest over time, while adhering to the principles of **CTP Energy** as presented by <a href="https://www.ctp-energy.com" target="_blank">CTP Energy</a>, LLC.

 ## Methodology for Trend Analysis